leomanza/zkrss-eth-ba-2025/README.md

-# ZkRSS: Zero-Knowledge RSS Feed Verification
+# ZKRSS: Zero-Knowledge RSS Feed Verification

-**ZkRSS** is a decentralized content provenance system that leverages Zero-Knowledge Proofs (ZKPs) on the Aztec network to ensure the **Authenticity**, **Integrity**, and **Non-Repudiation** of RSS feeds.
+**ZKRSS** is a decentralized content provenance system that leverages Zero-Knowledge Proofs (ZKPs) on the Aztec network to ensure the **Authenticity**, **Integrity**, and **Non-Repudiation** of RSS feeds.

-In an era of AI-generated content and misinformation, ZkRSS allows publishers to cryptographically sign their content feeds, enabling readers to verify that an article truly originated from the claimed source and has not been tampered with—all without revealing the entire subscriber list or compromise privacy.
+In an era of AI-generated content and misinformation, ZKRSS allows publishers to cryptographically sign their content feeds, enabling readers to verify that an article truly originated from the claimed source and has not been tampered with—all without revealing the entire subscriber list or compromise privacy.

 ---